saipraveenande/saas_with_django/README.md

-# SaaS application with django integration
+# SaaS application using Django with Razorpay integration